NoamBouillet/NoamBouillet/README.md

 # 💫 About Me:
-I’m working on a pentest lab : MyActiveDirectory<br>I’m currently learning C# and Angular for .NET websites, as well as React for AI dashboards<br>I’m looking to collaborate on red team projects, as well as on AI developpment.<br>You can reach me at noam.bouillet@epitech.eu<br>Know about my experiences: [My Resume](https://raw.githubusercontent.com/NoamBouillet/NoamBouillet/main/CV_NoamBouilletDevJunior.pdf)<br>Fun fact: I'm 1800 ELO in chess
+I’m working on a pentest lab : MyActiveDirectory<br>I’m currently learning C# and Angular for .NET websites, as well as React for AI dashboards<br>I’m looking to collaborate on red team projects, as well as on AI developpment.<br>You can reach me at noambouillet@gmail.com<br>Know about my experiences: [My Resume](https://raw.githubusercontent.com/NoamBouillet/NoamBouillet/main/CV_NoamBouilletDevJunior.pdf)<br>Fun fact: I'm 1800 ELO in chess

 ## 🌐 Socials: